Gander Stakes

 The Gander Stakes is an ungraded stakes race for New York bred Thoroughbred race horses, three-years-old and older, run at Belmont Park or at Aqueduct Racetrack.
-The Gander serves as a prep for the Evan Shipman Handicap running at Belmont Park which is restricted to New York breeds.
+The Gander serves as a prep for the Evan Shipman Handicap running at Belmont Park which is restricted to New York bred thoroughbred racehorses.

-Inaugurated in 2005, and named for one of New York state’s favorite home-breds and racing millionaires, Gander, the race is set at one mile and offers a purse of $100,000.
+Inaugurated in 2005, and named for one of New York state's favorite home-breds and racing millionaires, Gander, the race is set at one mile and offers a purse of $100,000.

 This race is not listed on either the official Aqueduct or Belmont sites as running from 2009 to 2015.

 The Gander Stakes has been run at Aqueduct Racetrack since 2016.

-The race was not ran from 2008 to 2015.
+The race was not run from 2008 to 2015.